 Did you know what there are in the region of 140 universities in the UK?
 They offer an endless variety of courses from business studies, leadership and entrepreneurship to languages and classical studies.
 Technical changes have been transforming the higher education sector.
 Universities offer courses not only face-to-face but in online and blended formats.
-If you are thinking about returning to academic study, you can literally study from the comfort of your own home.
+If you are thinking about a return to study, you can literally study from the comfort of your own home.
 The opportunities are boundless.

 In the following article, I have selected for you some practical guidance to help you return to studying.

 You may have been thinking for a while about returning to study and you may wonder if it is the right choice for you.
 Spending some time researching courses will help you to be more clear about what you want.
 Finding the right course is like putting together a puzzle.
-To start with, you will need to explore the followings:
+To start with, you will need to explore the following:

 - your preferred university